On the edge eigenvalues of the precision matrices of nonstationary autoregressive processes: Additional proofs of the main results

 \subsection{Proof of Theorem \ref{prop:asymdist}}

-We give a proof when $m=1$, and the generalization to $m \geq 2$ is straightforward.
-Let $A_{0,n}$ and $B_n$ be the precision matrices under the null (i.e. $m=0$ in (\ref{eq:rho.model})) and alternative respectively.
-By Szeg{\"o}'s limit theorem (See Section \ref{sec:asymp}), it is easy to show that $\mu _{A_{0,n}}$ converges weakly to some measure, denote, $\mu_\rho$.
-By the Gershgorin circle theorem, $\lambda_n(A_{0,n}) < 4$, thus $\mu_\rho$ is compactly supported.
-We will first show (\ref{eq:ASD}) for $h=1$, and extend to $h \geq 2$.
+We only prove the results for the case when $m=1$, and the general case when $m \geq 2$ can be treated similarly.
+Let $A_{0,n}$ and $B_n$ be the precision matrices under the null and SCM, respectively.
+We will first show (\ref{eq:LSD}) for $|E_{1,n}| = 1$, and then extend the result to the general case where $|E_{1,n}| \in \mathbb{N}$.